 - How long does it take for the initial appointment?

 - Do you have to book ahead?

-If a long-term therapeutic relationship for the management of a spinal condition is the goal, then it may be worth waiting for.
-A therapist that has a long wait time for initial appointments means they have patients that see them regularly and that’s a very good sign of quality care.
+If a long-term therapeutic relationship for managing a spinal condition is the goal, it may be worth waiting for.
+A therapist with a long wait time for initial appointments means they have patients that see them regularly, which is an excellent sign of quality care.
 One possible option for individuals waiting for their appointment is to go to a local massage school to get treated.
-This option is less expensive, great for body maintenance, and provides opportunities for the training therapists.
+This option is less expensive, great for body maintenance, and provides opportunities for training therapists.

 - Are they on time?

 - Does the therapist cancel appointments?